Jared Kushner: Conflicts of interest

 While serving in the first Trump administration, Kushner retained ownership of businesses, which drew criticism from government ethics experts who said it created conflicts of interest.

 After his appointment as Senior Advisor to Donald Trump (in January 2017), Kushner resigned as head of his family's real-estate firm, Kushner Companies, and partially divested himself of some of its assets, including all his stake in Thrive Capital, a venture capital firm co-founded by his brother, all common stock holdings and over 35 other investments, and his stake in 666 Fifth Avenue.
 However, he did not actually sell off his assets or set up a blind trust with outside management.
 Instead, he transferred ownership of some of his assets to his brother and to a trust overseen by his mother rather than selling off his assets to a third party or setting up a blind trust with outside management.
 The New York Times reported that Kushner managed to retain "the vast majority of his interest in Kushner Companies.
 His real estate holdings and other investments are worth as much as $761 million."
 Disclosures he was required to make show that Kushner still receives millions of dollars a year in income from rent collected by his assorted real estate portfolio.

 After her father was elected president, global sales of Ivanka Trump merchandise surged.
 On April 6, 2017, the same day that Kushner and Ivanka dined with Chinese president Xi Jinping and his wife at a dinner hosted by the president at Mar-a-Lago, the Chinese government provisionally approved three new trademarks for the Ivanka Trump brand giving it monopoly rights to sell Ivanka Trump brand jewelry, bags and spa services in the world's second-largest economy.
 Ivanka applied for the trademarks in 2016 due to concerns about the proliferation of knock off and counterfeits goods being sold under her name in China as her father's presidential campaign progressed.

+In March 2026, Representative Robert Garcia and Senator Ron Wyden sent letters to the White House seeking information on Jared Kushner's business dealings in the Middle East.
+The lawmakers cited reports that Kushner's private equity firm, Affinity Partners, was soliciting billions of dollars in investments from regional governments while he simultaneously served as a negotiator for the administration in the same region.
+In April 2026, Dem.
+Jamie Raskin has opened a sweeping investigation that details, Affinity partners had amassed $6.16 billion in assets, including $1.2 billion made in 2025 alone.